Reception Team Leader by Spire Healthcare Ltd

 - Excellent numeracy, literacy and IT Skills

-- Minimum 2 years leadership experience in a highly customer service focussed role
+- Minimum 2 years leadership experience in a highly customer service focused role

 - Proven people management experience within a medium sized team